Yellow Fever Outbreak on Brink of Going Global

 Save the Children's 11-member rapid deployment EHU is staffed by experts from countries including Italy, China, Korea and the United States.
 They will support a vaccination campaign run by the DRC's Ministry of Health, targeting nearly half a million people in Kinshasa for approximately 10 days.

 Experts will also provide technical support to Ministry of Health staff by helping to secure the country's 'cold chain': shuttling scarce supplies of vaccines to the vaccination sites while keeping them cold using a network of freezers and cool boxes.
 In addition, the EHU experts will treat the medical waste resulting from the campaign.

 The same team successfully supported the Ministry of Health in vaccinating more than 221,000 people in the town of Boma in western DRC in May.

 Following advice from the World Health Organization, Save the Children will provide support for the vaccination campaign that uses just one-fifth of a regular dose – to reach as many children and families as possible with the limited supplies that remain.
 A full dose of vaccine provides lifetime immunity; the smaller, so-called 'fractionalized' dose provides stop-gap immunity for about a year.

 "We have to urgently reach as many children and families as we can with the supplies that are left, and this is the only way we are able to do that right now.
 We can only hope this will be enough to stop the epidemic from spreading any further," Kerr added.

 Save the Children gives children in the United States and around the world a healthy start, the opportunity to learn and protection from harm.
 We invest in childhood — every day, in times of crisis and for our future.
 Follow us on Twitter and Facebook.

-*News Release by Save the Children: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (Save the Children).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.